opauloh/docker-mastery-for-nodejs-main/README.md

 ![](screenshots/screenshot-20210913112929.png)

-- Don't use host file parths: Use relative paths to bind-mount instead of absolute, (it's fine for larger app to use `../` to reference other folders)
+- Don't use host file paths: Use relative paths to bind-mount instead of absolute, (it's fine for larger app to use `../` to reference other folders)

 ```yml
 #...